SAP-samples/fiori-tools-samples/neo-migration/Option1.md

 unzip /home/user/projects/neo/manageproductsneo.zip -d /home/user/projects/fioriapp/
 ```

-You now have a new folder with the contains for your export Neo UI application, ready for migration.
+You now have a new folder with the contents of your exported Neo UI application, which is now ready for migration.

 From View -> Command Palette, run `Fiori: Migrate Project for use in Fiori tools`
 - select project and ensure SAPUI5 preview version is latest or appropriate to your project